Available as of Camel 2.8

 BYTES is also used with everything else, for example, in Camel a file is sent around as an InputStream, int this case is written in a sequence file or a map file as a sequence of bytes.

-- If the split strategy option has been defined, the actual file name will become a directory name and a <file name>/seg0 will be initially created.
+- If the split strategy option has been defined, the hdfs path will be used as a directory and files will be created using the configured UuidGenerator

-- Every time a splitting condition is met a new file is created with name <original file name>/segN where N is 1, 2, 3, etc.
+- Every time a splitting condition is met, a new file is created.

 The splitStrategy option is defined as a string with the following syntax: